A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era

 \subsection{Interpretable, Dependable, and Actionable Deep Heart Sound Analysis}

-Explainable deep learning has been emerging as one of the key topics in many applications, especially in the healthcare area.
-Building explainable deep learning models can help physicians and patients to trust the predictions.
-In a past study~\cite{ren2022deep}, an attention mechanism was used to visualise the contribution of each feature unit to the final predictions of heart sounds.
-Similarly, SHAP was also used to compute the contribution of each feature unit in~\cite{lundberg2017unified}.
-The above explanation methods are both local explanations that interpret DL models case-by-case, lacking of a global explanation that can reveal the hidden classification rule in the models or summarise the characteristics of each heart sound class.
-Explainable DL models, such as deep neural decision trees~\cite{yang2018deep}, are promising to explain the models themselves from the perspectives of structure.
-Learnt or searched data samples of prototypes, criticisms, and counterfactuals~\cite{ren2021prototype,chang2022example} can present the typical characteristics of each class, therefore, physicians can compare new samples with these heart sounds for better understanding and analysis.
-Specifically, by analysing the patterns of criticisms, physicians can potentially decrease the number of false negatives, which is crucial in the healthcare field.
-More recently, sonification was proposed to explain DL models for better human-computer interaction in~\cite{schuller2021towards}.
-Apart from visualisation, sonification can provide a new perspective to explain models by listening.
+The explanation methods in Section~\ref{sec:method} offer local explanations that interpret DL models on a case-by-case basis, yet lack a global capability of revealing the underlying classification rules or summarising the characteristics of each heart sound class.
+Explainable DL models~\cite{nguyen2023portable,nguyen2023example,nguyen2022model}, such as deep neural decision trees~\cite{yang2018deep}, hold promise for explaining the models themselves from a structure perspective.
+Learnt or searched data samples of prototypes, criticisms, and counterfactuals~\cite{van2021interpretable,ren2021prototype,chang2022example} can illustrate the typical characteristics of each class, enabling physicians to compare new samples with these heart sounds for improved understanding and analysis.
+Specifically, by analysing the patterns of criticisms, physicians can potentially reduce the number of false negatives, which is a crucial aspect in the healthcare field.
+More recently, sonification has been proposed to explain DL models for enhanced human-computer interaction~\cite{schuller2021towards}.
+Unlike visualisation, sonification offers a novel perspective for explaining models through auditory means.

-In addition, given the health implications, it appears crucial that heart sound analysis by AI is utmost dependable \cite{pelillo2021machines}.
-There are mechanisms available, but more adaptation to the field of application if not novel algorithms will need to be designed.
-Ultimately, dependability will be a major driving factor for the trustability of according heart monitoring solutions -- applied in everyday situations, trustability is a key factor to win users.
+Additionally, considering the health implications, it appears crucial that AI-driven heart sound analysis exhibits the utmost dependability~\cite{pelillo2021machines}.
+While mechanisms exist, further adaptation to the specific field of application, if not novel algorithms, will need to be designed.
+Ultimately, dependability will emerge as a major driving factor for the trustworthiness of heart monitoring solutions.
+In everyday situations, trustworthiness is a key factor to winning users.